giantrocketship/grs-standards/STANDARDS.md

 - Defines **project-specific rules**
 - Overrides personal preferences
-- Supplements Laravel documentation
+- Supplements Laravel docs rather than restating them
-- Evolves over time as the project grows
+- Evolves as the project grows

 Any deviation from these specifications **must be explicitly discussed and approved**.